alicenet/hello-world/docs/ui-in-depth/create-a-wallet.md

 ### How it works

-We generate an insecure demonstration private key by hashing date time before adding the key via the underlying AliceNetJs API.
+We generate an insecure demonstration private key by hashing date time before adding the key via the underlying AliceNetJS API.

 See the snippet below, and please note, this is an **extremely unsecure** method for generating keys.